If you plan on building a website or if you do it for a living already, pay attention. These are the 5 golden rules of web design you must follow.

 When we do affordable web design for our clients, one of our major focuses is on speed to make sure it’s as fast as possible.
 Google’s goals for speed can be a bit lofty but there is a fine balance.

-Speed without goals and tracking is not good and that seems to be what Google wants, no good.
+Speed without goals and tracking is not good.
+That seems to be what Google wants but that can be overall harmful to the internet, no good.
 There’s a fine balance but that’s something that every web designer needs to figure out properly.

 The final golden rule of web design is another important rule.